-homes constructed.
-This was especially true between 1950 and 1999 which saw 1,859 (57.2%) new homes built during the four decades.
+Cherry County saw very positive construction activity between 1940 and 1990 with 1,578 (49.5%) homes constructed.
+This was especially true between 1970 and 1990 which saw 712 (22.3%) new homes built during the two decades.
 These data indicate the economy was relatively good during these decades.
-Between 2000 and 2009, Cherry County saw new housing drop off to only 260 units and then only 48 units between 2014 and 2019.
+Between 2000 and 2004, Cherry County saw an oddity compared to several other counties in Nebraska, it actually had its largest number of homes constructed with 458 or 14.3% of the total.

-A total of 71.4% of all housing units in Cherry County were constructed prior to 1980.
+A total of 66.6% of all housing units in Cherry County were constructed prior to 1980.
 Due to the age of these homes, there may be a need for special weatherization programs in the County and communities to bring these homes up to current energy efficiency standards.